Minutes are the notes taken during a meeting to remind everyone about what was discussed, and decisions met during the meeting.

-Never you hesitate to type your minutes immediately because if you delay it, you would miss the vital information which ordinarily, you shouldn’t have missed.
+Never hesitate to type your minutes immediately because if you delay it, you would miss the vital information which ordinarily, you shouldn’t have missed.

 This will make the minute to be less accurate.
 Ensure you send out the minute to the participants for them to review.
 And make their corrections before you send it to the chairperson for final approval and signature.

 Sometimes, using a voice recorder to record a minute can be a good option for you but you’ll still have to put it into writing to form a minute document.
 In this way, it’ll help you not to skip any point during the meeting discussion.